Diesel Electric railmotor (VR): History

 A DERM, with a DERM Trailer car attached, ran a regular passenger service on the South Gippsland line in the 1960s and 1970s.
 By the 1970s, the longest scheduled journey run by a DERM was the Bendigo to Robinvale run, last operated on 3 June 1978.

 In 1976, RM 56 was fitted with a new seating arrangement, including rotating seats, using components from the Z carriage fleet.
 Capacity was reduced to 34 passengers, because the new seating arrangement was two either side of the central aisle rather than the previous two and three.
 The first-class end of the vehicle was moved towards the centre, closer to the engine, but providing a smoother ride by averaging the suspension of both bogies rather than just one.
 The trial arrangement was used on the Yarrawonga line, but patronage did not increase sufficiently to justify the retention of that service.

 Following the changes to 56RM, 55RM and 61RM were extensively modified in the late 1970s, with the engines relocated, the body extended, and a new seating arrangement provided.
 The most obvious external difference was the fitting of aluminium-framed windows on the driver's cabin, and porthole windows for the engine room.
-These "Super DERMs" were a familiar sight on the adjoining Mornington and Stony Point lines prior to the early 1980s.
+Those "Super DERMs" were a familiar sight on the adjoining Mornington and Stony Point lines prior to the early 1980s.